eraldoribeiro/myhugoacademicwebsite/UsingHugoAcademicWithGitHub.md

 **Make changes to the website**.
 Update the website files (e.g., configuration, contents).

-Then, test the changes by running the website locally:
+**Test the website on a local server.** Then, test the changes by running the website locally:

 ```shell
 hugo server -w